jav974/react-refsignal/README.md

 ### `useRefSignalEffect(effect, dependencies)`

-Runs an effect when any of the provided signals change.
+Runs an effect when any of the provided signals or dependencies change.

 ### `useRefSignalMemo(factory, dependencies)`